Variables

 Usage in Compose Files

-Variables use substitution syntax in environment values:
+Use substitution syntax in environment values to reference variables:

 services: